Ready to find the perfect college degree?

 What is a Contract Historian?

-Historians research, interpret, analyze historical documents and various sources so they can write about the people and the events.
+Historians research, interpret, analyze historical documents and various sources.
+They do this so they can write about the people and the events.
 They use books, archives, artifacts and whatever sources they can find to gather their historical data.
 They often choose particular fields from which to gather historical documents.
 They also gather historical information and analyze it to determine its significance and authenticity.
 They have various duties as part of their job.

 - Tracing historical documents